arachne-framework/cr17/README.md

 # cr17

+The demo application template for Clojure West 2017

-An Arachne application with the following basic stack:
+Uses the following stack:

 - Leiningen
-- Datomic Pro
+- DataScript
-- Logback logging
+- Logging with Logback
 - ClojureScript
 - Figwheel
 - Rum